 Passive: Attack Speed increased by 100%.

 Taunt is Varian's most defensive Heroic Ability and provides and additional source of crowd control to his kit while also bolstering his health pool by a large margin.
 It is crucial to realize that by taking Taunt, you essencially sacrifice damage output and kill potential in favor of peeling potential for your allies.
-We highly recommend picking Taunt if you do not have any other Warriors in your team who could fill the role of a Tank.
+We highly recommend picking Taunt if you do not have any other Tanks in your team.

 Colossus Smash turns Varian into a hard-engaging melee Assassin.
 Its Vulnerability debuff can pave the way for quick take-downs, especially if your team features burst-heavy ranged Assassins who can follow up on Varian's charge.
 In order to unleash Colossus Smash's full potential, it should always be used first, followed up by Lion's Fang and Charge to maximise your damage output against the vulnerable target.